seannkelleyy/Pomodoro/README.md

+# Pomodoro Timer

+I built this web application to help me study and focus on tasks.
+It is currently hosted here: https://www.timer.seannkelleyy.com/

+I built it using Typescript React and host it in Azure.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.